Dynamic Backend System

 Technically, a zoned feature consists of multiple instances of the same feature, a top-level instance which provides the zone-independent API and access to instances for a specific zone.
 The feature needs to derive from QIfAbstractZonedFeature and implement createZoneFeature() to provide zone-specific instances.

-The top-level interface can provide vehicle wide settings.
-For example, whether re-circulation should be used in a climate control API.
-In contrast, the zoned interface provides per-zone functions, such as the desired temperature.
+The top-level interface can provide system wide settings.
+For example, the outside temperature and the weather-forecast.
+In contrast, the zoned interface provides per-zone functions, such as the desired room temperature.

 Building a zoned feature requires the back-end interface to be derived from QIfZonedFeatureInterface.
 This class provides the back end with an interface to enumerate the zones available.
 This interface also includes the necessary QIfZonedFeatureInterface::initialize method to initialize any properties.